 The conclusion is not forced, but it is directional

-Applying these criteria — theological coherence, preservation, public form, universality, internal consistency — does not produce a single inevitable conclusion by logical necessity.
+Applying these criteria (theological coherence, preservation, public form, universality, internal consistency) does not produce a single inevitable conclusion by logical necessity.
 Intelligent people examining the same evidence reach different conclusions, and intellectual honesty requires acknowledging this.
-But the application of the criteria is not neutral in its direction.
+The application of the criteria is direction-bearing in its results.
 One tradition meets more of them with greater force than the alternatives.
-The strength of the Islamic case is not that it has no difficulties — every serious position has difficulties — but that its difficulties are smaller and its strengths are more substantial than its competitors on the specific grounds that matter most for evaluating a claimed revelation from God.
+The strength of the Islamic case is not that it has no difficulties (every serious position has difficulties) but that its difficulties are smaller and its strengths are more substantial than its competitors on the specific grounds that matter most for evaluating a claimed revelation from God.